TommasoBelluzzo/PyDTMC/README.md

 # PyDTMC

-A framework for discrete-time Markov chains analysis and simulation.
+PyDTMC is a lightweight library for discrete-time Markov chains analysis.